Ashikpaul/material-ui/docs/data/material/components/drawers/drawers.md

 ## Mini variant drawer

 In this variation, the persistent navigation drawer changes its width.
-Its resting state is as a mini-drawer at the same elevation as the content, clipped by the app bar.
+Its resting state is a mini-drawer at the same elevation as the content, clipped by the app bar.
 When expanded, it appears as the standard persistent navigation drawer.

-The mini variant is recommended for apps sections that need quick selection access alongside content.
+The mini variant is recommended for app sections that need quick selection access alongside content.

 {{"demo": "MiniDrawer.js", "iframe": true}}